 Kol Nefesh has a longstanding relationship with Clinica AMMOR through our member Georgia Kaufmann, and we collect donations to send on to them.
 All donations are gratefully received (money goes a long way in the favelas of Brazil).
 To donate, please contact our administrator, Elaine White, on email@example.com.
 For the website, visit www.ammor.org.br/?page_id=72.

 Hand in Hand (Yad b'Yad in Hebrew) is an inspiring initiative that brings together thousands of Jewish and Arab citizens in schools and communities throughout Israel.
 The Hand in Hand (HIH) mission is to create a vibrant and inclusive shared society in Israel through a network of integrated bilingual schools and organized community activities.
 Founded in 1998 with two classes of first-graders in Jerusalem and the Galilee, HIH now operates in six locations, with more than 1,300 Jewish and Arab students and more than 5,000 parents and adults participating in community activities.
 Its aim is to create a network of 10-15 integrated bilingual schools, supported and enhanced by organized community activities, altogether involving more than 20,000 Jewish and Arab Israeli citizens.

-Disclaimer: This page is for informational purposes only, and should not be taken to be a recommendation by Kol Nefesh.
-Please use your own judgment.
+Disclaimer: This page is for informational purposes only.
+When making donations, please use your own judgment.